Dialysis

 My husband’s donor—we’ll call her Tamie (since that’s her name) was once upon a time a little tiny infant, newly born.

-This sweet little baby girl, born with both kidneys, would one day choose to give one away to a little boy who was five when she was born.
+Sweet little baby Tamie, born with both kidneys, would one day choose to give one away to a little boy who was five years old when she was newly born.
 He lived across the state, this boy who had been born with PKD.
 (We’ll call the little boy Shaun, since, well you know).

 Tamie didn’t know it.
 Shaun didn’t know it.
 But God had known all along.
 He had a plan, and it involved a special “gracing” in the life of Tamie.
 Through His grace, she could follow her desire to do this thing.

 Only, when we were saved, Someone did need to die.
-Someone did need to give their life up, intentionally, for us to experience new life, eternal life, the best life, the only life worth living.
+Someone did need to sacrifice His life, intentionally, for us to experience new life, eternal life, the best life, the only life worth living.

 But now God has shown us a way to be made right with him without keeping the requirements of the law, as was promised in the writings of Moses and the prophets long ago.
 We are made right with God by placing our faith in Jesus Christ.
 And this is true for everyone who believes, no matter who we are.